backdrop-contrib/configurable_block_style/README.md

 #  Configurable Block Style

-This module provides a block style with many configuration options to allow easy customization of the look of your blocks.
+This module provides a block style with many configuration options to allow easy customization of the look and behavior of your blocks.

 ## Features